villhei/elixirtut/elixir_web/app/chapters/high_order_functions.md

 1
 ```

 One of the simplest functions in the `Enum` module is the `Enum.take/2`, which can be used to create a new sublist of a `Enumerable` from the `n` first elements.
-Notice that applying `Enum.take/2` on a translates to a keyword list.
+Notice that applying `Enum.take/2` on a `Map` translates to a keyword list.

 ```
 iex> Enum.take(list, 6)